Carlton Pennington's Campaign: Washington, D.C. "Doesn't Hear Us!"

-Carlton, is a proud 5th generation New Mexican, is determined to represent the interests of all residents in New Mexico
+Carlton, is a proud 5th generation New Mexican, determined to represent the interests of all New Mexican residents.

-Carlton, is a proud 5th generation New Mexican, is determined to represent the interests of all residents in New Mexico
+Carlton, is a proud 5th generation New Mexican, determined to represent the interests of all New Mexican residents.

-Carlton is a descendant of one the original Spanish families that came to New Mexico with the Conquistadores in the 1600s.
-His grandfather Marvin Gonzales and the Gonzales family lived in Tijeras, Albuquerque, Bernalillo and the surrounding area.
-His Grandmother Carmen Gonzales de Trevino family settled in the South Valley, with roots in Cabazon, New Mexico, San Antonio, Texas and Durango Mexico.
-Carlton's Great Great grandfather Bennie Cordova, was a champion Boxer and was inducted into the New Mexico Hall of Fame.
+Carlton is a descendant of one of the original Spanish families that settled in New Mexico along with the Conquistadores in the 1600s.
+His grandfather, Marvin J. Gonzales, and the Gonzales family primarily lived in Tijeras, Albuquerque, Bernalillo and the surrounding areas.
+His grandmother, Carmen C. Gonzales de Trevino, family settled in the South Valley, with roots in Cabazon, New Mexico: San Antonio, Texas: and Durango, Mexico.
+Carlton's great great grandfather, Bennie Cordova, was a champion boxer and was inducted into the New Mexico Hall of Fame.

-Pennington, married since 1984, and his wife Chris live in Moriarty, New Mexico.
+Pennington married his wife Chris in 1984 and live in Moriarty, New Mexico.
 They moved to Moriarty after living 20 years in the Old Town/Down Town area where they raised two children.
 Pennington has five grandchildren.

 He attended Emerson Elementary school, Wilson Middle school and graduated from Highland High School.
 Carlton attended Eastern New Mexico University earning a BS in Communication and then Northwestern School of Law.